gridcoin-community/Gridcoin-Site/wiki/faq.md

 ---
 ### How can I run multiple wallets on the same machine?

 You should never run the same wallet (start the same wallet.dat) on multiple machines.
-But if you desire multiple wallets on the same machine, such as for identity seperation, it is possible.
-You will just need to launch Gridcoin with the arguments -datadir="/path/to/your/datadir" and give each seperately launched Gridcoin instance a directory to itself.
+But if you desire multiple wallets on the same machine, such as for identity separation, it is possible.
+You will just need to launch Gridcoin with the arguments -datadir="/path/to/your/datadir" and give each separately launched Gridcoin instance a directory to itself.

-You can then add entries to your system's startup manager to have these seperate copies run at startup.
+You can then add entries to your system's startup manager to have these separate copies run at startup.

 On Windows: